“There’s a lot more business out there in small town America than I ever dreamed of.”

 But I now reside in a small Midwestern town in Southern Illinois.

-No freeways, just highways or “routes” where the word “traffic” does not exist.
+No freeways, just highways or “routes,” where “traffic” does not exist.

-We have beaches, they are just on lakes.
-I promise it’s not that exciting as the Pacific Ocean.
+We have beaches; they’re just on lakes.
+I promise, it’s not as exciting as the Pacific Ocean.

-People are generally curious and want to know how the heck I ended up here after growing up in the big city.
+People are generally curious about this, and want to know how the heck I ended up here after growing up in the big city.

-I can tell most of them wonder why I would give city life to surround myself by farmland and, in turn, limit my opportunities.
+I can tell that most of them wonder why I would give up city life to surround myself by farmland and, in turn, limit my opportunities.

 Their thinking is that you have to move someplace big to make it big.

 That couldn’t be any further from the truth.